 Potatoes are an important food crop for food security.
 They carry calories for energy, and many essential nutrients.
 They are a powerful delivery system for nutrition.
 Potatoes are one of the highest yielding crops per hectare of arable land.
 For all these reasons, and their delicious taste, the cultivated potato has the potential to address issues of food security.

 Answered by Patrick Hayes, Bob Zemetra, and Sagar Sathuvalli, Oregon State University

-To watch a video about barley breeding, or to read more, visit https://www.crops.org/about-crop-science/at-work/patrick-hayes.
+Watch a video about barley breeding, or one about potato breeding to learn more.

 About us: This blog is sponsored and written by members of the American Society of Agronomy and Crop Science Society of America.
 Our members are researchers and trained, certified, professionals in the areas of growing our world’s food supply while protecting our environment.
 We work at universities, government research facilities, and private businesses across the United States and the world.

 Categories: Climate change, Crop breeding, Food security, Sustainability